j3-productions/quorum/hints.md

 :quorum-server &client-action [%set-best 1 3 %apples]

 ::  sending doves
-question [%add-question %apples 'Apple Prices' 'What is up with these prices?
+=question [%add-question %apples 'Apple Prices' 'What is up with these prices?
 A Fuji apple is 100 cents now!' [%prices ~]] :quorum-client &client-pass [%dove ~zod %apples question]
 ```
 #### Test client-action and client-pass marks from dojo. client-pass is a client-action wrapped with a `host` and the `name` of the board that the action is targeted towards.